 Empiricism and logic form a toolset which can be used to examine factual matters, impartial and perennial and replicable – around which ‘expertise’ might be gained and used.
-But this is not the only domain (or perhaps ‘magesterium’) in which experts really operate.
+But this is not the only domain (or perhaps ‘magesterium’) in which experts really operate – most individuals also have some kind of personal ideology, moral intuition, or metaphysical belief which bleeds over.
 The credibility inherited from fidelity to the first context is often abused to empower altogether more subjective matters from the second context.

 There is a difference between an expert on Marxism as an academic topic – someone who will understand the idiosyncratic ways in which adherents of that ideology use language, who will likely understand its history, and so forth – and someone who is a Marxist in terms of praxis when providing their expertise on all other matters.
 In computer science terms it’s the difference between reading source code in an IDE, and running the compiled binary on one’s own brain.

 To those who understand the difference between facts and values, it is extremely easy to recognise these dishonesties when you see them.
 Unfortunately, I think the only way to gain this understanding is to find oneself consistently on the ‘wrong’ side of some social issue and then observe the category errors committed by one’s attackers.
 Some learn rapidly from this, others (Wheaton, Rowling, Linehan) do not.